guidomb/linterbot/README.md

 ### GitHub access

 In order for linterbot to be able to comment on your pull request it needs write access to the specified repository.
+Remember to add the `repo` scope when you create the GitHub access token.
+If you don't lintebot won't be able to run.
+For more information on how to create an access token check [this](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) tutorial.
+If you want to know more about GitHub's OAuth scopes check [this](https://developer.github.com/v3/oauth/#scopes) section in their documentation.

 You can provided an access token by either using the environmental variable `GITHUB_ACCESS_TOKEN` or using the `.linterbot.yml` (which should not be committed to your git repository).

 ### Configuration file